-Yes, but government restrictions mean that it must not consist of more than six people in total, and they must all be from the same household, or support bubble.
+Once we are running trains then yes, and we will be happy to welcome your party.
+Currently, though, government restrictions mean that it must not consist of more than six people in total, and they must all be from the same household, or support bubble.

 As a consequence, we are not currently able to book a complete coach for one party.

 Yes, we can accommodate single travellers as well as households.

 Yes, concessionary tickets are available as normal.

 Yes, two of our coaches have wide doorways specially to allow access for wheelchairs.